MABelanger/jslib-html5-camera-photo/README.md

 let cameraPhoto = new CameraPhoto(videoElement);

 /*
- * start the camera with preferred environment facingMode
+ * Start the camera with preferred environment facingMode
  * if the environment facingMode is not available, it will fallback
  * to the default camera available.
  */